 I love this shadow drawing experience because it can be as simple or as complex as you choose.
-Artists of any age can sink into this activity that only requires pencil and paper but hits on some big ideas!
+Artists of any age can sink into this shadow art activity that only requires pencil and paper but hits on some big ideas!

 If it’s not nice out plop down on the floor in front of a window or door.
 Drag potted plants, plastic animals, toys, or a good friend into the sunshine so the shadows fall on to the paper.
+This step is kind of like creating your own still life except you’re only concerned with the shapes of the shadows.

 Shadow drawing seems easy.
 It’s not.
 Shadows move and change.
 They overlap and make odd shapes that don’t seem reflect the actual object.
 That’s part of the fun but can be frustrating, especially if you have a perfectionist on your hands.
 The awesome part of this can be a quick exercise that can be done over and over in just a few minutes.
 I don’t mind the idea of doing these exercises quickly because I think it takes the pressure off of your artist to be perfect and brings some spontaneity.